 Picture quality from the Z3 Play’s camera is average at best.
 I couldn’t help but feel underwhelmed by the results.
 In daylight or well-lit conditions, the camera performed acceptably, but colors lacked vibrancy and details weren’t sharp.
 The drop-off in quality is very significant in low light.
 Noise is very visible, colors are washed out, and highlights are severely overexposed.
 The camera also struggles to focus in dark conditions, which makes it difficult to get the shot you want sometimes.

 One of my favorite things about Moto devices has always been the software.
 Motorola keeps the experience on the Moto Z3 Play very close to stock Android.
 It’s one of the few experiences on the market similar to Google’s Pixel phones.
 Android 8.1 comes out of the box and Motorola says it will support two OS upgrades during the Z3 Play’s life cycle.
-Motorola’s usual suite of software features, such as Moto Display, the flashlight double chop, and twist of the wrist for launching the camera, all remain intact.
+Motorola’s usual suite of software features, such as Moto Display, the flashlight double chop, and a twist of the wrist for launching the camera, all remain intact.

 The newest software addition is the ability to navigate the UI using swipe gestures via the on-screen bar at the bottom of the display.
 This replaces the gesture controls that were previously achieved by swiping on the front facing home button.
-The gestures are similar to Android P’s swipe gestures and work in place of the standard on-screen navigation keys if you want them.
+The gestures are similar to Android Pie’s swipe gestures and work in place of the standard on-screen navigation keys if you want them.
 They’re simple and very easy to figure out.
 Swiping left goes back, swiping right opens recent apps, tapping takes you home and holding down the virtual bar launches Google Assistant.
 After a few days of use, I much preferred using the gestures over the standard onscreen buttons.

 |Motorola Moto Z3 Play|